Large-type Artin groups are systolic: Introduction

 \subsection{Immediate consequences of the Main Theorem}

-We gather immediate consequences of being systolic for almost large-type Artin groups in the following corollary.
-To the best of our knowledge all the results listed there are new.
-Afterwards we provide some details, in particular, commenting on results obtained earlier. \begin{cor} Let $G$ be an Artin group of almost large type.
-Then: \begin{enumerate} \item $G$ is biautomatic; \item $G$ admits an EZ--structure, and hence the Novikov conjecture holds for $G$; \item finitely presented subgroups of $G$ are systolic; \item virtually solvable subgroups of $G$ are either virtually cyclic or virtually $\mathbb Z^2$; \item the Burghelea conjecture and, consequently, the Bass conjecture hold for $G$; \item the centralizer of an infinite order element of $G$ is commensurable with $F_n \times \mathbb Z$ or $\mathbb Z$; \item $G$ admits a finitely dimensional model for $E_{\mathcal{VAB}}G$, the classifying space for the family of virtually abelian subgroups of $G$; \end{enumerate} \end{cor}
+We gather immediate consequences of systolicity for almost large-type Artin groups in the following corollary.
+To the best of our knowledge all the results listed here are new.
+Below we provide some details, in particular, we comment on earlier results. \begin{cor} Let $G$ be an Artin group of almost large type.
+Then: \begin{enumerate} \item $G$ is biautomatic; \item $G$ has a boundary in the sense of \cite{OsajdaPrzytycki}, which captures the large-scale geometry of $G$.
+In particular, $G$ admits an EZ--structure, and hence the Novikov conjecture holds for $G$; \item finitely presented subgroups of $G$ are systolic, hence they are biautomatic, have solvable word problem, solvable conjugacy problem and all the other properties listed here; \item virtually solvable subgroups of $G$ are either virtually cyclic or virtually $\mathbb Z^2$; \item the Burghelea conjecture holds for $G$; \item the centralizer of an infinite order element of $G$ is commensurable with $F_n \times \mathbb Z$ or $\mathbb Z$; \item $G$ admits a finitely dimensional model for $E_{\mathcal{VAB}}G$, the classifying space for the family of virtually abelian subgroups of $G$. \end{enumerate} \end{cor}

-(1) Biautomaticicty for systolic groups has been established by Januszkiewicz-\' Swi\c atkowski \cite{JanuszkiewiczSwiatkowski2006,Swiatkowski2006}.
-Biautomaticity of large-type Artin groups have been a well known open problem.
-Partial results were obtained by: Pride and Gersten (triangle-free Artin groups) \cite{Pride,Gersten}, Charney \cite{Charney1992} (finite type), Peifer \cite{Peifer} (extra-large type, i.e., $m_{ij}\geqslant 4$, for $i\neq j$), Brady-McCammond \cite{BradyMcCammond2000} (three-generator large-type Artin groups and some generalizations), Holt-Rees \cite{HoltRees2012,HR2013} (sufficiently large-type Artin groups are shortlex automatic with respect to the standard generating set).
+(1) Biautomaticity for systolic groups has been established by Januszkiewicz-\' Swi\c atkowski \cite{JanuszkiewiczSwiatkowski2006,Swiatkowski2006}.
+Biautomaticity of large-type Artin groups was a well known open problem.
+Partial results were obtained by: Pride together with Gersten and Short (triangle-free Artin groups) \cite{Pride,Gersten}, Charney \cite{Charney1992} (finite type), Peifer \cite{Peifer} (extra-large type, i.e., $m_{ij}\geqslant 4$, for $i\neq j$), Brady-McCammond \cite{BradyMcCammond2000} (three-generator large-type Artin groups and some generalizations), Holt-Rees \cite{HoltRees2012,HR2013} (sufficiently large Artin groups are shortlex automatic with respect to the standard generating set).

+Biautomaticity has many important consequences.
+Among them are: quadratic Dehn function, solvability of the Word Problem, and of the Conjugacy Problem.
+Chermak \cite{Chermak} proved that the Word Problem is solvable for $2$-dimensional Artin groups, hence for all Artin groups of almost large type.
+The Conjugacy Problem was known to be solvable for large-type Artin groups by results of Appel-Schupp \cite{AppelSchupp1983} and Appel \cite{Appel1984}, but there have been no results about other Artin groups of almost large type in general.
+It follows from a work of Holt-Rees \cite{HR2013} that the Dehn function is quadratic for sufficiently large Artin groups.
+All almost large-type Artin groups are sufficiently large.
+To the best of our knowledge there have been no general results concerning the above problems for finitely presented subgroups of Artin groups in question.
+As explained below in (3) our results apply to them as well.